 With a 1:5 staff-to-camper ratio, counselors work closely with campers to ensure that their unique needs are met while they explore our activities.
 This program is ideal for developing socialization skills.
-Tenderfeet swim each day, with lessons twice a week for full-time campers (part-time campers may receive lessons depending on the day given but it is not a guarantee).
-Tenderfeet have a max & relax period after lunch indoors where they read, decompress and get out of the sun for a bit.
+Cottontails swim each day, with lessons twice a week for full-time campers (part-time campers may receive lessons depending on the day given but it is not a guarantee).
+Cottontails have a max & relax period after lunch indoors where they read, decompress and get out of the sun for a bit.

 Cost: $230 per week